Fanbank/react-test/README.md

-# Fanbank React Coding Test
+# Plink React Coding Test

 You'll need to clone this repo locally so that you and your future teammates can work through some issues and make improvements to the code together.